dscromer/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is an open-source JavaScript library which is used for building user interfaces specifically for single page applications.
+It’s used for handling view layer for web and mobile apps.
+React also allows us to create reusable UI components.
+React allows developers to create large web applications which can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+It was originally used for Facebook.
+It allows you to change the state of your application without having to load a whole new page.

 - [ ] What does it mean to _think_ in react?

+you can break the application into components which work together to build a single application

 - [ ] Describe state.

+In the React sense, “state” is an object that represents the parts of the app that can change.
+Each component can maintain its own state, which lives in an object called this.state.

 - [ ] Describe props.

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+But the important part here is that data with props are being passed in a uni-directional flow.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+These can be, say, a network request, which has your code communicating with a third party (and thus making the request, causing logs to be recorded, caches to be saved or updated, all sorts of effects that are outside the function.

 ## Project Set Up